EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 Typically, each architecture accepts some unique options as well as the generic options described below.

-For example, with M1 you can use `--num-cascaded-replicas 3` to create a cluster with three cascaded replicas.
+For example, with M1 you can use `--location-names l1 l2` to create a cluster with nodes in two named locations.
 Please consult the documentation for an architecture for a list of options that it accepts (or, in some cases, requires).